Pauly D & Jenni Farley Reveal Secret Attempt To Rekindle Romance On ‘Jersey Shore’

 Paul “Pauly D” DelVecchio and Jenni “JWoww” Farley revealed a secret attempt to rekindle their romance on the latest episode of Jersey Shore: Family Vacation.
 The twosome, who were the first of the roommates to hook up during the debut season of the series in 2009, spilled the news to their shocked pals.

-During a night out in New Orleans with Nicole “Snooki” Polizzi, Angelina Pivarnick, Deena Nicole, Mike “The Situation” Sorrentino, Vinny Guadagnino and Ronnie Ortiz-Magro both Jenni and Pauly appeared to get closer and closer as their pals watched on in surprise.
-The couple flirted with one another all evening only to lie together in a bed next to Nicole who was passed out after drinking too much.
+During a night out in New Orleans with Nicole “Snooki” Polizzi, Angelina Pivarnick, Deena Nicole, Mike “The Situation” Sorrentino, Vinny Guadagnino, and Ronnie Ortiz-Magro, both Jenni and Pauly appeared to get closer and closer as their pals watched on in surprise.
+The couple flirted with one another all evening only to lie together in a bed next to Nicole, who was passed out after drinking too much.

-This event was filmed shortly after Jenni and her boyfriend Zack Carpinello broke up when she learned the truth about his inappropriate behavior towards Angelina during a night out in Las Vegas.
+This event was filmed shortly after Jenni and her boyfriend Zack Carpinello broke up when she learned the truth about his inappropriate behavior toward Angelina during a night out in Las Vegas.

 “I have too much respect for her,” Pauly said during the episode to Jenni about the possibility of them hooking up.
 “JWoww, I will never disrespect you like that.
 You know that, right?
 I will never make you do anything that would jeopardize anything.”